maj157/MD-404/Specifications.md

         }
         else
         {
-            printf("Artillery not unlocked yet!
-Artillery is unlocked when you sink your opponent's ship.\n");
+            printf("Artillery not available.
+You need to sink a ship to unlock it.\n");
         }
         break;
     }